Vladislav-Lukyanuk/flex-grid/README.md

 # flex-area-grid

-_When is a useful?_
+_When is it a useful?_

-For each case when you are needed in supporting old browsers such as Internet Explorer 11 or Chrome version 41 when the grid feature isn't implemented fully.
+For each case when you are needed in supporting old browsers such as an Internet Explorer 11 or a Chrome version 41 when the grid feature isn't implemented fully.

 ## Examples